blackdzen/phonebook/README.md

 ## Description

-It is an application designed as a pet project and which provides common services such as add, edit, delete, find and storage contacts.
+This application designed as a pet project and provides common services such as adding, editing, deleting, searching and keeping the contacts.

 ## Requirements